Jocelyn Blore

 FEPAC accredits very few schools and accreditation by them only applies to forensic science programs that focus heavily on natural sciences, meaning that criminal justice and CSI programs are ineligible for accreditation.
 In the case of an unaccredited program, applicants should look to institutional accreditation to verify a school’s credentials.

 Schools may also receive institutional accreditation for all programs from a regional accrediting body such as the Northwest Commission on Colleges and Universities (NWCCU).
-These agencies are recognized by the U.S. Department of Education and such accreditation is important in establishing the value of a degree from that institution.
+The U.S. Department of Education recognizes these agencies and such accreditation is important in establishing the value of a degree from that institution.

-As mentioned earlier, there is no specific legal requirement for forensic science technicians or crime scene investigators to become certified before obtaining employment.
+As mentioned earlier, forensic science technicians or crime scene investigators have no specific legal requirement to become certified before obtaining employment.
 However, many choose to earn certification to further their professional opportunities.
 The Forensic Specialties Accreditation Board (FSAB) has identified ten certifying bodies that specialists may want to investigate, including:

 Those who are interested in pursuing further certification should be sure to check with the certifying body as to their requirements, which often require a certain number of years of work experience in addition to formal training.